reimagined/resolve/docs/tutorial.md

 :::tip View Model

-A View Model is a reactive Read Model that is built on the fly for one or several aggregate IDs.
+A View Model is a reactive Read Model that is built on the fly for one or more aggregate IDs.
 A client can maintain a WebSocket connection with a resolve server to receive View Model data updates in real time.

-The downside is that View Models do not have persistent state and should be rebuilt on every query, so they are better suited for small data samples.
+The downside is that View Models do not have a persistent state and should be rebuilt on every query, so they are better suited for small data samples.

 :::